supportmailapp/djsCommandHelper/README.md

 | `deleted`   | Logs like `Deleted 'user'`                       | `true`  |
 | `noLogs`    | No logs at all (besides errors)                  | `false` |

 ### TODO

-[ ] L93 | Update it to client.application.commands and fetch
+[ x ] L93 | Update it to client.application.commands and fetch
-[ ] L162 | Add support for sharding
+[ x ] L162 | Add support for sharding
-[ ] L166 | Only do this, if the client is logged in so that no client is needed [ ] L177 | Only check the bot's guilds if they are present + add something to catch an error if a guild's ID is not found
+[ x ] L166 | Only do this, if the client is logged in so that no client is needed [ x ] L177 | Only check the bot's guilds if they are present + add something to catch an error if a guild's ID is not found

 Feel free to help me with the TODOs, I will merge any useful pull requests :)